katalon-studio/katalon-recorder/README.md

 ## License

-See NOTICE and KATALON RECORDER OPEN-SOURCE LICENSE AGREEMENT.
+Refer to NOTICE and KATALON RECORDER CONTRIBUTION LICENSE AGREEMENT for Katalon Recorder.

-APACHE LICENSE 2.0 was included as required for 3rd party components.
+Refer to APACHE LICENSE 2.0 for SideeX.

-If you found any unlicensed part of source code, please let us know.
+Please inform us if you found any unlicensed part of source code.